Equality and Diversity Policy

 December 2019 – Update

 Sturgeon Ventures is delighted to have been approved, once again, for the Women in Finance Charter.
-Sturgeon have been signed up to this initiative since July 2016.
+Sturgeon has been signed up to this initiative since July 2016.

 Corporate and Social Responsibility

-Passionate about what we do, the team at Sturgeon give time to support other organisations that help and support women or young people.
-Sturgeon also donate a proportion of profits to charities or sponsorship each year.
+Passionate about what we do, the team at Sturgeon gives time to support other organisations that help and support women or young people.
+Sturgeon also donates a proportion of profits to charities or sponsorship each year.

-For further information please see – Corporate and Social Responsibility
+For further information please see – Our Values – Corporate and Social Responsibility

 Seonaid Mackenzie – Managing Partner of Sturgeon Ventures